Date of issue: February 2024

 We place great importance on the steps we take, including use of different technologies and physical and organisational measures, to protect your information from unauthorised access and against unlawful processing, accidental loss, alteration, disclosure, destruction and damage.

-We are Cyber Essentials Plus certified and have in place procedures and technologies to maintain the security of personal data from the point of collection to the point of destruction.
+We have in place procedures and technologies to maintain the security of personal data from the point of collection to the point of destruction.
 We will only transfer personal data to third parties if they agree to comply with those procedures and policies, or if they put in place adequate measures themselves.

 The confidentiality of any password that enables you to access certain parts of our websites is your responsibility, whether we have given you the password or you have chosen it yourself.
 This includes access to the "Partner Portal".
 We ask you to please not share your password with anyone.
 We will not be liable for any unauthorised transactions entered into using your username, personal information and/or password.